Approximate program for biology standards of the second generation. Laboratory and practical work (1 hour). Electronic manuals on the subject

 Analyze the structural features of humans and apes, ancient human ancestors, representatives of various races.

-Reveal essential signs of the structure and functioning of the sense organs;
+Identify significant signs of the structure and functioning of the sense organs;

-Find major muscles on visual aids;
+Find the main muscles using visual aids;

 Provide first aid for fractures.